parthsharma1410/MaskDetector/README.md

 # MaskDetector

-An interactive mask detection system application being built using OpenCV,tensorflow, keras & neural networks.
+An interactive mask detection web application being built using OpenCV,tensorflow, keras & neural networks.
+Frontend is implemented using HTML,CSS and Vanilla Javascript.